saikirangurijal/cloudcentersuite/Content/Databases/GoogleSQL/README.md

  Ensure your directory in the linux based client machine contains :

-- Service import json file (named as googlesql.json)
+- Service import json file (named as googlesql_service.json)
 - Service import script zip file (named as serviceimport.zip)
 - main.py file
 - serviceimport.sh
 - Google SQL logo (named as logo.png)
-- Modelled application profile(named as googlesql-app.zip)
+- Modelled application profile(named as googlesql_sample_app.zip)
 - Dockerfile (named as Dockerfile) , **Only needed if you wish to create a Docker image for the first time**

 ## How to Create a Service in Cisco Workload Manager